-The Leader Applicant completes her application with the guidance of a Group Leader (where available) and a member of the Leader Accreditation Department (LAD).
-Leaders are accredited in accordance with LLLI policies governing accreditation practices.
-Our goal is to accredit Leaders whose knowledge and skills reflect a balance of the practical, physical, and interpersonal aspects of helping others to experience mothering through breastfeeding.
-LLLI is committed to serving everyone.
-LLLI seeks the equitable accreditation of a diverse body of Leaders.
+Leader Applicants complete their application with the guidance of a Group Leader (where available) and a member of the Leader Accreditation Department (LAD).
+Leaders are accredited in accordance with LLL policies governing accreditation practices.
+Our goal is to accredit Leaders whose knowledge and skills reflect a balance of the practical, physical, and interpersonal aspects of helping others experience “mothering through breastfeeding.”
+La Leche League (LLL) is committed to serving everyone interested in breastfeeding their baby.
+We seek the equitable accreditation of a diverse body of Leaders.

-The Applicant and Leader Accreditation Department representative dialogue in writing or orally how LLL philosophy is reflected in breastfeeding and parenting choices, how Leaders communicate LLL philosophy, and about the ten concepts and how they reflect the Applicant’s experience and relate to future work as a Leader.
+The Applicant and LAD representative dialogue about how LLL philosophy is reflected in breastfeeding and parenting choices and how Leaders communicate this philosophy.
+They discuss each of the ten concepts and how these concepts reflect the Applicant’s experience and relate to future work as a Leader.

-The Applicant may also do the following optional exercises:
+Applicants may also complete the following optional exercises:

 - Mixing Causes Exercise